INDRANIL1208/pyhonScripts/README.md

-# pyhonScripts
+# pythonScripts
-Python Scrpits Are pushed to these repo
+Python Scrpits Are stored in this these repo